What is PPC? Pay-Per-Click Advertising Basics

 Google Analytics

-Capture the full picture of how users interact with your website.
+Google Analytics or GA4 allows you to capture the full picture of how users interact with your website.
 Rather than report on PPC-specific metrics, Google Analytics collects a wide spread of data on how users find your site, how engaged they are with your content, and at which point they lose interest.
-It can link up to your PPC campaign data for further insight on the moving parts impacting your campaigns.
+It can link up to your PPC campaign data for further insight into the moving parts impacting your campaigns.

 Analyze user behavior on your website with Google Analytics.

 While PPC offers a vast number of methods and tools to track performance, it’s common to set them up incorrectly.
-When getting started with tracking, be sure you’re tracking data accurately.
-Making decisions based off false information could be costly.
+When getting started with tracking, be sure your data is being tracked accurately.
+Making decisions based on false information could be costly.

 Logical Position